Semirsmajlovic/Resources/README.md

   </ul>
 </details>

+---

 <h2>Colors</h3>

-<h4>Websites and resources that help with choices related to colors.</h4>
+> Websites and resources that help with choices related to colors.

 | Website | Description |
 | --------------|:-------------|